manubb/barbiche/docs_src/documentation.md

 });
 ```

 * `delimiters` is an array containing two distinct one character strings that will be used as delimiters for text and HTML insertion.
+Note that backslash character (\) is used for escaping delimiters and cannot be used as a delimiter.
 * `prefix` is the word used to prefix Barbiche attributes.
-Internally, Barbiche uses the following attributes: `bb-if`, `bb-alias`, `bb-text`, `bb-html`, `bb-repeat`, `bb-import`, `bb-attr`, `bb-class` and `bb-global`.
+Internally, Barbiche uses the following attributes:
+  -`bb-if`
+  -`bb-else`
+  -`bb-alias`
+  -`bb-text`
+  -`bb-html`
+  -`bb-repeat`
+  -`bb-import`
+  -`bb-attr`
+  -`bb-class`
+  -`bb-global`
   If you need to use one of these attributes, you can set Barbiche prefix according to your needs.
 * `document` is the HTML document where Barbiche will search for templates.
 * `destructive` is a boolean that allows Barbiche to modify the HTML of the registered templates.
 (If false, Barbiche will use deep clones of the templates leaving your HTML untouched.)